kismetwireless/kismet-docs/devel/log_kismet.md

 ## Log Versions
 The log file version is stored in the `db_version` field of the `KISMET` table.
 When changes to the base database structure are made, this version will be incremented.

+### Version 8
+As of October 2021, Kismet has started using db_version 8.
+This version adds:
+1. `hash` to the `packets` table.
+This contains the CRC32 hash of the payload of the packet, not including the capture-specific radio headers.
+This is equivalent to the pcapng packet hash.
+2. `packetid` to the `packets` table.
+This contains the packet id of the packet, which is unique to all packets of the same hash.
+This is equivalent to the pcapng packet id option.

 ### Version 7
 As of April 2021, Kismet has started using db_version 7.
 This version contains one change:
 1. The `packets` table now contains the field `datarate`, a real number.
 This is the data rate as seen by Kismet, in mbit/sec.